dsrvlabs/vatz/README.md

 ---

-# Feel free to share your feedback
+# We welcome your feedback
-We're constantly striving to make better open-source all together.
+We're constantly striving to enhance and build on open-source resources.
-Please, share your thoughts or any feedback regarding **VATZ** Project.
+Feel free to share your thoughts or feedback with us regarding VATZ.
-You can start with registering an [issue](https://github.com/dsrvlabs/vatz/issues), if there's one you think. <br>
+You can start by registering any [issues](https://github.com/dsrvlabs/vatz/issues) you might find! <br>
-Contribute to **VATZ** project too!!
+Let’s continue building VATZ together!

 ## Contributing

 **VATZ** welcomes contributions!
 If you are looking to contribute, please check the following documents.
-- [Contributing](docs/contributing.md) explains what kinds of contributions we welcome and how to contribute.
+- [Contributing](docs/contributing.md) explains what kinds of contributions we look for and how to contribute.
 - [Project Workflow Instructions](docs/workflow.md) explains how to build and test.

 ## License